KondratovIvan/KondratovIvan/README.md

 ## **<div align="center">Hi, I'm Ivan👋</div>**

 #### <div align="center">As student of Taras Shevchenko National University of Kyiv, I have gained valuable expirience in programming.
-In my laboratory works I have applied OOP principles to a range of projects as well as building requests to databases using SQL.
-My expertise in Java and data structures has enabled me to tackle complex programming chellanges and find effective solutions.
-Looking ahead, my goal is to become the best Java Backend Developer and continue honing my skills in this field.👨‍💻</div>
+At my first job I was able to work on a large multi-year project, which improved me as a specialist.
+My Java and DevOps skills have allowed me to solve complex programming problems and find effective solutions.
+Looking ahead, my goal is to become the best Java Backend Developer and continue sharpening my skills in this field.👨‍💻</div>

 <br/>